 Over the past few years, violations involving the use of Powered Industrial Trucks (PITs) have been increasing.
+This is why following forklift regulations is a common warehouse safety tip.
 To address this trend, OSHA currently has implemented powered industrial trucks regional emphasis programs in 28 states.
 This means that if you’re selected for an OSHA inspection, it’s likely that your compliance officer will review your PIT program while they are onsite -- no matter the initial purpose of the inspection.

 The following items are the most common violations noted by OSHA inspectors: